Mykol71/posos/msposapp/README.md

 Installation
 ------------------------

-1. Create a base RHEL7 install in AWS with the following confuration options.
+1. Launch an RHEL7 EC2 instance in AWS with the following confuration options:

-	- A second network interface (eth1) assigned to the VM
+	- A second network interface (eth1) assigned to the VM.
-	- 100GB of disk space
+	- 100GB of disk space.
 	- 2 Elastic IPs.
 Each assigned to each NIC.
 (One for a managment endpoint and another to passthrough for the application instance.)
-	- Ports to be opened inbound: ssh, icmp, and rdp
+	- Ports to be opened inbound: ssh, icmp, and rdp.

-2. Download and Install Cloud Menus
+2. Download and install cloud admin menus:

 		sudo yum install git
 		git clone https://github.com/mykol-com/MSCloudServer.git